Examining the Mental Health Effects of Climate Change: Addressing the Impacts of Environmental Disasters

 - Prioritize mental health services in disaster response plans: Governments and organizations should include mental health services as part of disaster response plans.
 This can help provide timely support to individuals affected by environmental disasters.

-- Increase public awareness and education: Raising public awareness about the mental health impacts of climate change can help reduce stigma and promote understanding.
+- Increase public awareness and education: Raising public awareness about the mental health effects of climate change can help reduce stigma and promote understanding.
 This can also help individuals recognize symptoms of mental health disorders and seek help when needed.

 - Support community resilience and empowerment: Building community resilience through social connections, resources, and education can help individuals cope with the aftermath of environmental disasters.
 Empowering communities to take ownership of their mental health can also help reduce the negative impacts of climate change.